WeMakecc/gitbook-template/en/test-page.md

 **_IMPORTANT_** regular markdown tags won't affect text that wraps an image!

-> It's possible to avoid using the `layout-tags` plugin and align images using a bit of HTML:
+> It's also possible to avoid using the `layout-tags` plugin and align images using a bit of HTML:
 ```html
 <p style="overflow:hidden">
   <img src="../assets/rodrigomuller-acdc.jpg" alt="this is a nice image" width="200px" align="left" style="margin-right:10px">